Many of us head straight outside when the sun's out, but often forget to take the necessary precautions in order to help

-Although a suntan may look great, the effects it can have on your skin in just a few years are not attractive or healthy.
+Although a suntan may look great, the long-term effects it can have on your skin in just a few years are not healthy.

-A tan is the body's attempt to protect you from the sun's harmful rays, which, over time can seriously harm, or even kill you.
+A tan is the body's attempt to protect you from the sun's harmful rays, which, over time can seriously harm you.

 Enjoy the sunshine safely this summer by following the tips below: